digipolisantwerp/demo-oauth2-consumer_app_nodejs/README.md

 * A copy of your EID data (PDF)

-## How to consume the Aprofile API
+## How to consume the AProfiel (or MProfiel) API

 ### Run application using docker-compose

-* Update .env file with your client ID and client secret for AProfiel and MProfiel
+* Update .env file with your client ID and client secret for AProfiel (or MProfiel)
 * Run `docker-compose -f docker-compose.dev.yml up --build`

 ### Run application using node

-* Update config/services.config.js with your client ID, client secret and redirect URI for AProfiel and MProfiel
+* Update config/services.config.js with your client ID, client secret for AProfiel (or MProfiel)
 * Run `npm install && node app.js`

 ### Authenticate

 Then browse to http://localhost:3000/ to start the authentication flow.
 The will generate a 302 redirect to the authorize application.